-(1) At every two years at the general meeting, separate elections must be held for the committee members.
+(1) At every three years at the general meeting, separate elections must be held for the committee members.

 (2) Within the elected members of the committee, the members will determine the position for

-(1) The biennial general meeting must by resolution decide the number of ordinary members of the Committee it wishes to hold office for the next term.
+(1) The triennial general meeting must by resolution decide the number of ordinary members of the Committee (if any) it wishes to hold office for the next term.

 (2) A single election may be held to fill all of those positions.